GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlArea.md

 ### SetPersonState

-Raised in response to a command to set a persons current state in an area
+Set a persons current state in an area

 | **Result**           | **Reason**            | **Event Content** |
 |----------------------|-----------------------|-------------------|